jakewvincent/mkdnflow.nvim/README.md

 ### Create missing directories
 * If a link goes to a file in a directory that doesn't exist, it can optionally [be created](#create_dirs-boolean)

+### Rename link sources and files simultaneously
+* 🆕 Use built-in dialog triggered by `MkdnMoveSource` (mapped to `<F2>` by default) to rename a link's source *and rename/move the linked file* simultaneously
+    * [Perspective](#customizable-link-interpretation), [implicit extensions](#links-dictionary-table), and custom [implicit transformations](#links-dictionary-table) are all taken into account when moving the linked file
+    * The dialog will confirm the details of the changes for you to approve/reject before taking any action

 ### Backward and forward navigation
 * `<BS>` to go **backward** (to the previous file/buffer opened in the current window, like clicking the back button in a web browser)
 * `<Del>` to go **forward** (to the subsequent file/buffer opened in the current window, like clicking the forward button in a web browser)